 SEO and search visibility.
-PWAs are spiderable and indexable by search engines
+PWAs can be spidered and indexed by search engines.

 Easier to update.
 PWAs update automatically and without the need for permission requests.

 No App store dependency.
 Not having to upload apps to an app store is a huge plus for website/app owners.
-App stores fees or rules to meet.
+No app stores fees or rules to meet.